kpetremann/claw-network/README.md

 ```

 As you can see, `tor-01-01` would be down if we shut `fabric-1-01`.

+The topology defined in `example/full_topology_with_issues.json`, also specifies some devices as down.
+Here all the fabric of pod 01 has been set to down except for `fabric-1-01`.
+This is why if there is a failure on this device, it will impact `tor-01-01` as this ToR only had one healthy uplink.

 Note: more advanced examples will be provided soon, with more complex scenarios.